eugenewebdevs/python-quick-start/Lesson1/README.md

 Then we name the function.
 Notice the intention This decides what work to be done is in the function or not.

+Some function might take in data to do work on.
+This is passed inside of ().

 Example function :
 ``` python
 def some_func():